Query Letter (&Synopsis) Advice

-QueryTracker is an agent database which allows you to record agents you wish to submit to or not to submit to, and what stage your query has progressed to with any particular agent -submitted query/ partial request/ full request, etc. It’s a great way to avoid accidentally submitting to the same agent twice, and lets you record whom you think it’s inappropriate to submit to, so you don’t waste time reading about them again if you search the database multiple times.
-Premium ($25 a year) lets you see where your query is in any one agent’s queue and is well worth its price tag.
+QueryTracker is an agent database.
+It allows you to record agents you wish to query to or not query, and what stage your query has progressed to with particular agents -submitted query/ partial request/ full request, etc. It’s a great way to avoid accidentally submitting to the same agent twice.
+It also lets you record whom you think it’s inappropriate to submit to, so you don’t waste time reading about them again if you search the database multiple times.
+Premium ($25 a year) lets you see where your query is in any one agent’s queue and has other features.

 I like this database because it has extensive lists of individual agents, agencies and genres they accept by country, including the UK, US, Canada, Australia and some European countries.
 You have to be a member to view lists, but it’s free to join.

-If you use databases, blogs or lists to find literary agents -CHECK THE AGENT WEBSITE for up-to-date SUBMISSION GUIDELINES and that they ARE CURRENTLY OPEN to unsolicited submissions, to avoid being rejected or ignored for acting on out of date or incorrect information.
+If you use databases, blogs or lists to find literary agents -CHECK THE AGENT WEBSITE for up-to-date SUBMISSION GUIDELINES.
+Also check they ARE CURRENTLY OPEN to unsolicited submissions, to avoid being rejected or ignored for acting on out of date or incorrect information.